Eligible Income Limits and Voucher Payment Standards

 - The maximum housing assistance paid on behalf of a tenant.
 The payment standard is the beginning amount used for calculating the housing assistance payment.
 The maximum housing assistance that eligible families can receive under the program is the difference between 30% of the net household income and the current payment standard.

-- Currently the voucher 2021 payment standards based on dwelling size are:
+- Currently the voucher beginning May 1, 2023 payment standards based on dwelling size are:

 - The HHA will pay a monthly amount to the owner, which is the difference between the rent paid by the family and the approved rent for the unit.
 The rent is established based on local comparable rent standards for non-subsidized rents.
 It is illegal for HCV Program rents to be set significantly higher than open market rents in the same area.